cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.8.2 =
+When the availability date field mapping has been added it will only be added to products that are on backorder.
+Not to any other products.

+= 11.8.1 =
+Added 5 attributes to create availability dates in the future for products that are on backorder

+= 11.8.0 =
+Checked for compatibility with WooCommerce 6.8.0

+= 11.7.9 =
+Fixed an issue where shipping class costs where not calculated properly

 = 11.7.8 =
 Added additional field for the Pinterest template